Real-life Skills Coaching Alert!

 • Gut feelings

 But, for students with disabilities, there is often additional information that can be useful in making a decision to commit to a particular college.
-Here are five tips that can be helpful when researching, communicating with, and visiting colleges in order to make a final selection, if not earlier in the college application process:
+Below are five important factors that can be helpful to explore when researching, visiting, and communicating with colleges in order to make a final selection, if not earlier in the college application process:

-• Research student clubs and organizations.
+• Explore student clubs and organizations.
 Student participation in clubs and campus activities is known to contribute to the student’s retention, persistence, and success in college.
 Therefore, researching student groups should be an important aspect of the college selection process for every college student.
 However, for students with social, emotional, or other disabilities that impact communication and connection with others, participation in student clubs and organizations can also provide exactly the structure needed to assist the student in forging both initial and lasting relationships in college.
-Therefore, it’s important to research ahead of time and ensure that there are structured groups on campus you can see yourself being part of.
+Therefore, it’s important to research ahead of time and ensure that there are structured groups on campus you can see yourself being part of including hobby-based clubs, athletics, interest-based student organizations, and even disability advocacy groups.

-• Research foreign language requirements.
-Having a foreign language waiver in high school does not mean that you will qualify for a waiver in college.
-In fact, having any accommodation or service in high school will not automatically qualify a student for the same support in college.
-As such, it is important to understand the foreign language requirements of the college and to ask whether the college will allow course substitutions or other accommodations (e.g., pass/fail grading, adjustments to the class participation requirement, etc.).
+• Research foreign language and math requirements.
+If you received a foreign language waiver in high school or took alternative math courses, don’t assume the same will apply in college.
+College accommodations operate under different laws and policies, so it’s essential to verify foreign language and math requirements and whether course substitutions or other accommodations (e.g., pass/fail grading, adjustments to the class participation requirement, etc.) are permitted.
 It is important to realize that even colleges that allow substitutions may not be able to do so if the language is central to the student’s chosen major/course of study.
 If substitutions are not allowed, it is useful to ask about foreign language faculty on campus and to look for foreign languages that may be easier to learn, such as Latin or Greek, which are not spoken.
+If math is required, make sure you have a plan for tackling that requirement such as summer courses or tutoring assistance.

 Certainly, the college search and selection processes are different for each student, both with and without disabilities.
-But my hope is that this list of considerations helps to make this difficult decision-making process easier.
+But my hope is that this list of considerations helps students to make a more informed and confident decision about where they will thrive academically, socially, and personally.
 At the end of the day, it is important to remember that there is not just one perfect school for a student.
-There are lots of places where you can be successful and happy, and your job is just to make the best decision you can for yourself.
+There are lots of places where you can be successful and happy, and your job is just to make the best decision you can.

 About the Author: